trueos/trueos-docs/trueos-handbook/install.rst

 supports the ZFS boot environments used by
 `Update Manager <https://sysadm.us/handbook/client/sysadmclient.html#update-manager>`_.

-**GRUB:** Select this option when dual-booting the system and the GRUB bootloader is preferred.

-.. warning:: |trueos| is currently experiencing issues with the GRUB bootloater.
-It is recommended to avoid using GRUB while the issue is resolved.
-See :ref:`Ongoing Issues` for more details.

 .. warning:: By default, |trueos| assumes the user wants to install on the entire first disk.
 When installing |trueos| as the only operating system on the computer, click :guilabel:`Next` to start the